RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 `oc new-app --template=coolstore-monolith-pipeline-build`

-We have to deploy `Jenkins Server` in the namespace because OpenShift 4 doesn't deploy a Jenkins server automatically when we use `Jenkins Pipeline` build strategy.
+We have to deploy **Jenkins Server** in the namespace because OpenShift 4 doesn't deploy a Jenkins server automatically when we use _Jenkins Pipeline_ build strategy.

 `oc new-app --template=jenkins-ephemeral -l app=jenkins -p JENKINS_SERVICE_NAME=jenkins -p DISABLE_ADMINISTRATIVE_MONITORS=true`

 `oc set resources dc/jenkins --limits=cpu=1,memory=2Gi --requests=cpu=1,memory=512Mi`

-This will use an OpenShift Template called `coolstore-monolith-pipeline-build` to construct the production application.
+This will use an OpenShift Template called **coolstore-monolith-pipeline-build** to construct the production application.
 As you probably guessed it will also include a Jenkins Pipeline to control the production application (more on this later!)

 Navigate to the Web Console to see your new app and the components using this link:

-* Coolstore Prod Project Status at `[OpenShift web console]({{ CONSOLE_URL}})`:
+* Coolstore Prod Project Status at [OpenShift web console]({{ CONSOLE_URL}}):

 ![Prod]({% image_path coolstore-prod-overview.png %})

 You can see the production database, and an application called _Jenkins_ which OpenShift uses to manage CI/CD pipeline deployments.
 There is no running production app just yet.
 The only running app is back in the _dev_ environment, where you used a binary build to run the app previously.

 In the next step, we'll _promote_ the app from the _dev_ environment to the _production_ environment using an OpenShift pipeline build.
 Let's get going!

 #### Promoting Apps Across Environments with Pipelines